mailgun/mailgun-js-boland/docs/readme.md

 If there was an error a new `Error` object will be passed to the callback in the `error` parameter.
 If the error originated from the (Mailgun) server, the response code will be available in the `statusCode` property of the `error` object passed in the callback.
+See the `/docs` folder for detailed documentation.
+For full usage examples see the `/test` folder.

 ```js
 var api_key = 'key-XXXXXXXXXXXXXXXXXXXXXXX';